-- Individuals interested in the BMil in Technology must have Mathematics 4 (50% 59%) and Physical Science 4 (50% 59%). - Individuals interested in the BMil in Technology and Defence Management must have Mathematics 3 (40% 49%) and Physical Science 3 (40% 49%). - Individuals interested in the BMil in Organisation and Resource Management or the BMil in Security and Africa Studies, must have Mathematics 3 (40% 49%) or Mathematical Literacy 5 (60% 69%).
+- Individuals interested in the BMil in Technology must have Mathematics 4 (50% -59%) and Physical Science 4 (50% 59%). - Individuals interested in the BMil in Technology and Defence Management must have Mathematics 3 (40% 49%) and Physical Science 3 (40% 49%). - Individuals interested in the BMil in Organisation and Resource Management must have Mathematics 3 (40% - 49%) or Mathematical Literacy 5 (60% - 69%).
+Individuals interested in BMil in Security and Africa Studies, who take elective modules in Organisation and Resource Management, must also fulfil this requirement.